Alex Lees the only casualty as England begin pursuit of victory over New Zealand - NewsBreak

 It was the 31-year-old’s second Test ton and first on foreign soil since his debut in 2019, however Broad claimed Mitchell’s wicket just after the new ball was taken.
 The Kiwi batter edged behind and Ben Foakes made no mistake.

-After making 42 in the first innings, Colin de Grandhomme was out for a duck after being run out by a clever direct hit from Pope, while being slightly slow getting to the crease.
+After making 42 in the first innings, De Grandhomme was out for a duck after being run out by a clever direct hit from Pope, while being slightly slow getting to back to the crease after an LBW appeal.

 Broad then struck immediately with the next ball to bring up the team hat-trick by bowling Jamieson.

-Blundell was next and fell just four runs short of his own century, with Anderson taking his first wicket of the day as New Zealand slipped to 265 for eight and from there the tourists did not last much longer.
+Blundell was next and fell just four runs short of his own century, with Anderson taking his first wicket of the day as New Zealand slipped to 26-8 and from there the tourists did not last much longer.

 Comments / 0